Shockwave IVL for Coronary Artery Disease

 • Coronary artery calcification increases procedural complications,3, 4, 5, 6, 7 impedes stent delivery8 and prevents stent expansion2, 9

-Shockwave coronary IVL disrupts coronary calcium through its unique mechanism of action (MOA), modifying calcium in a safe, effective and intuitive manner prior to stent deployment.
+Shockwave Coronary IVL disrupts coronary calcium through its unique mechanism of action (MOA), modifying calcium in a safe, effective and intuitive manner to help restore vessel compliance prior to stent deployment.

 Shockwave C2+ IVL Animation (Global)